The Best Luxury Tours of Nepal

 Besides great trekking, the Pokhara region, a magical amalgamation of mountains and lakes, offers paragliding, extreme zip lining, bungee jumping, ultra-light flights, mountain biking and a lot more.
 Nepal’s National Parks offer great rewards to a wildlife enthusiast, which include the Bengal tiger, one horned rhino, and a plethora of Himalayan and migratory avian populations.
 Guests selecting our Luxury Level of hotels can also ask a dedicated U.S. based Nepal expert to design a tour to their preferences. + Read More

 The passion and knowledge of our staff and the extreme attention to detail that we put into every aspect of your Nepal tour is what separates us from the rest.
 We only offer mid-level to ultra-luxury travel, and so we never compromise on our level of service so as to compete with budget Nepal travel agents that focus solely on price.
-Over a third of our guests are repeat customers and referrals because they recognize that we have the best values for the level of travel and service we provide.
+About 70% of our guests are repeat customers and referrals because they recognize that we have the best values for the level of travel and service we provide.

 The following sample itineraries exemplify our commitment to creating unique, luxurious Nepal holidays.
 Travelers can use our interactive tour design tools or consult with a Nepal Specialist to create a customized itinerary.